Mauro-Prencipe/Python_course_2025/README.md

 The data_files folder contains data read or written by the codes in the notebooks.
-The L7_data_files folder is required for the L7_classes_advanced notebook.

 The Python files plot.py and einstein_fit.py are required by the General_fit notebook serie

-The File requirements.txt contains all the libraries to be installed by the command pip install -r requirements.txt